It is safe to use a flash when photographing a dog.

 The vast majority of dogs are not reactive at all to flash photography.
 They might be surprised by the sound or sudden brightness, but if introduced properly, dogs tend to ignore flashes.
 And, if they don’t ignore the flash completely, they treat it as a minor annoyance or a point of confusion.

 Of course, if your dog does present aggressive or fearful body language when exposed to a flash or strobe, stop using it immediately.
 But those instances are exceptionally rare, even in cases where dogs that are typically terrified by lightning or thunderous storm conditions.

-I have photographed literally hundreds, if not thousands, of dogs (many of whom were street dogs or recently fostered animals) and I have never, literally not a single time seen a flash trigger a dog attack.
-Well over 99% of my canine portrait sessions the dogs were photographed using a flash, strobe or other artificial light source, such as a reflector, without any issues.
+As a professional dog photographer I have photographed literally hundreds, if not thousands, of dogs (many of whom were street dogs or recently homed foster dogs) and I have never, literally not a single time seen a flash trigger a dog attack.
+During well over 99% of my canine portrait sessions (including my critically acclaimed creative dog art portrait series, Paper Hats) the dogs were photographed using a flash, strobe or other artificial light source, such as a reflector, without any issues.

-In the few instances where a dog responded fearfully to a flash, we were able to quickly bring them back into their comfort zone via a mixture of patience, positive reinforcement, and basic distraction techniques.
+In the few instances where a dog responded fearfully to a flash or were surprised by a strobe, we are able to quickly bring them back into their comfort zone via a mixture of patience, positive reinforcement, and basic distraction techniques.

-In fact, I would go so far to say that in my experience dogs are far more likely to be fearful of light stands, tripods or the lens of a camera than the flash itself.
+In fact, I would go so far to say that in my experience dogs are far more likely to be fearful of light stands, tripods or the lens of a camera (which we believe they may confuse with a giant eye) than the flash itself.